x75/smp_graphs/README.md

 # smp\_graphs

-Specifiy experiments as a graph of nodes and a set of signals, corresponding nicely with tapping approach.
+Specifiy sensorimotor learning experiments as a graph of nodes and a set of signals, corresponding nicely with the tapping approach.

-## items / todo
+## Items

 -   x dict printing for dynamic reconf inspection